 As the result of a Presidential Disaster Declaration, FEMA’s Hazard Mitigation Grant Program (HMGP) funds plans and projects that reduce the effects of future natural disasters.
 In California, these funds are administered by the Cal OES Hazard Mitigation Section.
 Eligible subapplicants include state agencies, local governments, special districts, and some private non-profits.
 To learn more about FEMA’s HMGP, please visit FEMA Hazard Mitigation Assistance Guidance and the FEMA Hazard Mitigation Assistance Guidance Addendum.

 The Building Resilient Infrastructure and Communities (BRIC) program is an annual, nationally competitive, hazard mitigation grant program that aims to shift the federal focus away from reactive disaster spending and toward consistent, research-supported, proactive investment in community resilience.
-The Notices of Funding Opportunity (NOFO) for BRIC is released in August with subapplications due to OES in December.
+The Notices of Funding Opportunity (NOFO) for BRIC 2023 is delayed.

 The Flood Mitigation Assistance (FMA) program provides annual funding for activities that protect properties insured by the National Flood Insurance Program.
-The Notices of Funding Opportunity (NOFO) for FMA is released in August with subapplications due to OES in December.
+The Notices of Funding Opportunity (NOFO) for FMA 2023 is delayed.

 On November 16th-17th, the California Governor’s Office of Emergency Services (Cal OES) Recovery Hazard Mitigation Unit held their inaugural summit.
 For information regarding the 2022 Summit, including speaker biographies and the agenda, visit this site.
 Hazard Mitigation plans to make the Summit an annual event.
 For information on upcoming events, please subscribe to our Hazard Mitigation distribution list.